 This caramelized onion pasta is perfect for a chilly evening.
 It has that stick-to-your-ribs factor.
 Plus, it’s easy to make and packed with flavor!

 Let me know in the comments if you try this recipe!

 - Heat the oil and butter in a large non-stick skillet over medium heat.
 Once the butter has melted, add the sliced onions and add a pinch of salt.
 Sauté for 5-6 minutes, stirring regularly, until it starts to get a golden brown color.

-- Add the ¼ teaspoon of salt, and the sugar, and sauté for another 6-8 minutes, or until onions turn brown.
+- Add the 1/4 tsp of salt and the sugar, and sauté for another 6-8 minutes, or until onions turn brown.
 Keep an eye on it and stir regularly, you don't want to burn the onions, but they should be caramelized.
-Once onions are done, deglaze the skillet with 2 tablespoons of water, and remove from heat.
+Once the onions are done, deglaze the skillet with 2 tablespoons of water, and remove from heat.
 Set aside.